 The Now TV Smart Stick handles the domestic, brightly-lit kitchen scenes as well as it does the red-tinted darkness of the basement darkroom too.

-We switch to a stream of Atlanta on Sky Atlantic (720p) and the difference in resolution is noticeable.
-However, it’s still perfectly watchable and something you’re unlikely to be bothered by unless you put the two pictures side-by-side.
+We switch to a stream of Atlanta on Sky Atlantic (720p) and the difference in resolution is noticeable, producing a rather soft and flat image overall.
+However, it’s still perfectly watchable and something you’re unlikely to be bothered by given the price of the device.

 We have no major complaints when it comes to sound, either.
+Like the latest Now TV Smart Box, the Smart Stick supports DTS and Dolby Digital Plus up to 7.1, and the performance is admirable.
 Bass, treble and midrange are all relatively balanced, and the dynamic change between loud and quiet sounds – tested by playing a range of music on YouTube – is pronounced enough.

 Most of the reasons you’d want to buy a Now TV Smart Stick revolve around the price.
 This is the cheapest way to give an old television streaming service smarts, if you don’t mind signing up for a trial Now TV subscription.